api3dao/signed-api/packages/airnode-feed/config/configuration.md

   // Defines a single trigger.
   "signedApiUpdates": [
     {
-      // The data is pushed to the signed API named "localhost".
-      "signedApiName": "localhost",
       // The data is fetched for the templates with the template IDs specified below.
       "templateIds": [
         "0xcc35bd1800c06c12856a87311dd95bfcbb3add875844021d59a929d79f3c99bd",